 Should I go to therapy?

 A therapist can help guide you through the confusion.
-There are many perspectives and treatments available, and it can be overwhelming to try and understand what it is that you need in order to improve your mental health.
+There are many perspectives and treatments available.
+It can be overwhelming to try and understand what you need to improve your mental health.
 Think of your therapist like any other guide, one that can advise you on tools that may help you, discuss routes that you can take, and help to prevent you from getting lost along the way.

 What to expect when starting therapy?